JoshOrndorff/utxo-workshop/README.md

 - How to customize transaction pool logic on Substrate
 - Good coding patterns for working with Substrate & Rust

-> Note: This branch contains all the answers.
+> Note: The `master` branch contains all the answers.
 Try not to peek!

 ### 1. Install | Upgrade Rust
 ```zsh